 d.
 To switch off the Automatic network/carrier selection, visit Settings > carriers > Turn off Auto carrier selection.

 Does your iPhone still say no service?
 No need to be disheartened.
 Following is the best solution that will get your phone running.

 The last choice that you can use to fix the "iPhone says no SIM" issue is to back up your iPhone data and launch iPhone restore with iTunes.
-Apart from iPhone says no service problem, FonePaw iOS System Recovery can also solve various other iPhone problems.
+Apart from iPhone says no service problem, FonePaw iOS System Recovery (opens new window) can also solve various other iPhone problems.